rockman007372/Obsidian-Vault/GEX1015 Lecture 3 - Morality Theories.md

 > - Premise 2: if it is morally wrong to turn the trolley in Bystader 3 way, it is morally wrong to turn the trolly in the Bystander 2 way.
 > - Conclusion: **morally wrong to turn the trolly in the Bystander 2 way.**

-- Why do most people this it is morally permissible to throw the switch?
-Because the means is not obvious in turning the switch as compared to pushing the fat man => there is no distinction in the means.
+- Why do most people think it is morally permissible to throw the switch?
+Because the means is not obvious in turning the switch as compared to pushing the fat man => However, there is no distinction in the means.
 - Big idea: **negative duties outweighs positive duties.**
 	- positive duties are the duties we have towards people in the form of aid
 	- negative duties are the duties we have towards people in the form of non-interference